plbalmeida/real-state-ml-pipeline/README.md

 INFO:     172.23.0.1:34952 - "POST /predict HTTP/1.1" 200 OK
 ```

+## `model-inference` API interactive documentation

+Navigate to http://localhost:8002/docs to access the Swagger UI.

 ## Improvement points

 - Automate the build and deployment process using CI/CD tools such as GitHub Actions;